lidofinance/lido-otc-seller/README.md

 DEPLOYER=deployer brownie run --network mainnet main deploySeller $SELL_TOKEN $BUY_TOKEN $PRICE_FEED
 ```

-At the deploy moment `deployer` account must be an `OTCRegistry` owner.
+At the deploy moment `deployer` account must be an `OTCFactory` owner.
 In case when ownership is transferred to DAO Agent, transaction should be executed during the Voting execution phase (on behalf DAO Agent).

 After script finishes, all deployed metadata will be saved to file `./deployed-{NETWORK}.json`, i.e. `deployed-mainnet.json`.